epignosisx/azure-devops-merge-bot/docs/pat-permissions.md

 # Personal Access Token Permissions

-The extension backend needs to interact with the Azure DevOps API once it is notified that branches changed.
+The extension's backend needs to interact with the Azure DevOps API once it is notified that branches changed.
 These are the pemissions needed:

 1. **Code (Read & Write)**.
 Needed in order to get branches, create pull requests, and merge pull requests.